Grog, booze, hooch, moonshine, goon, vino, piss

 How common is alcohol use?

 On the day following a drinking session a person may experience nausea, headache, fatigue and general unwellness with varying degrees of severity.
 Hangovers may be produced by the immune system.
 Alcohol is a diuretic; that is, it causes increased fuid loss.
-The fuids must be replaced by non- alcoholic drinks if dehydration is to be avoided.
+The fluids must be replaced by non- alcoholic drinks if dehydration is to be avoided.

 Some alcoholic drinks, including brandy, bourbon and red wine, contain substances called congeners, which can also cause symptoms associated with hangover.